-- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 298) to touch point 1.
+- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (see "Executing touch probe cycles", page 311) to the starting point 1.
 The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
 1. The first probing is always in the negative direction of the programmed axis. - 3 Then the touch probe moves at clearance height to the next starting position and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviation value in the following Ω parameters:

 Parameter number Meaning

 Q156 Actual value of measured length

 Q157 Actual value of the centerline

-Q166 Deviation of the measured length
+O166 Deviation of the measured length